ProgrammingBlockchain/ProgrammingBlockchain/key_generation/key_generation.md

 ```cs
 var generatedAddress = encryptedKeyResult.GeneratedAddress; // 14KZsAVLwafhttaykXxCZt95HqadPXuz73
 ```
-then the **EncryptedKey** itself, (as we have seen in the previous, **Key Encryption** lesson),
+then the **EncryptedKey** itself (as we have seen in the previous, **Key Encryption** lesson),
 ```cs
 var encryptedKey = encryptedKeyResult.EncryptedKey; // 6PnWtBokjVKMjuSQit1h1Ph6rLMSFz2n4u3bjPJH1JMcp1WHqVSfr5ebNS
 ```
 and last but not least, the **ConfirmationCode**, so that the third party can prove that the generated key and address correspond to your password.
 ```cs
 var confirmationCode = encryptedKeyResult.ConfirmationCode; // cfrm38VUcrdt2zf1dCgf4e8gPNJJxnhJSdxYg6STRAEs7QuAuLJmT5W7uNqj88hzh9bBnU9GFkN
 ```

-As the owner, once you receive this information, you need to check that the key generator did not cheat by using **ConfirmationCode.Check**, then get your private key with your password:
+As the owner, once you receive this information, you need to check that the key generator did not cheat by using **ConfirmationCode.Check()**, then get your private key with your password:

 ```cs
 Console.WriteLine(confirmationCode.Check("my secret", generatedAddress)); // True